Empirical Coordination of Quantum Correlations: Abstract

 \section{Abstract}

 We introduce the notion of empirical coordination for quantum correlations.
 Quantum mechanics enables the calculation of probabilities for experimental outcomes, emphasizing statistical averages rather than detailed descriptions of individual events.
-Empirical coordination is thus a natural framework for quantum systems.
-Focusing on the cascade network, the optimal coordination rates are established, indicating the minimal resources required to simulate on average a quantum state.
-As we consider a network with classical communication links, superposition cannot be maintained, hence the quantum correlations are separable (i.e., a convex combination of product states).
-This precludes entanglement.
+This makes empirical coordination a natural and operationally meaningful framework for quantum systems—particularly in the context of nonlocal games, which rely on repeated measurements to assess performance.
+We begin by analyzing networks with \emph{classical links}, focusing on the cascade network.
+For this setting, we establish the optimal coordination rates, which indicate the minimal resources required to simulate a quantum state on average.
 Providing the users with shared randomness, before communication begins, does not affect the optimal rates for empirical coordination.

-We begin with a rate characterization for a basic two-node network, and then generalize to a cascade network.
-The special case of a network with an isolated node is considered as well.
+Our analysis starts with a basic two-node scenario and extends to cascade networks, including the special case of a network with an isolated node.
 The results can be further generalized to other networks as our analysis includes a generic achievability scheme.
 The optimal rate formula involves optimization over a collection of state extensions.
 This is a unique feature of the quantum setting, as the classical parallel does not include optimization.
 As demonstrated through examples, the performance depends heavily on the choice of decomposition.

-We further discuss the consequences of our results for quantum cooperative games.
+We then extend the framework to networks with \emph{quantum links}, focusing on a broadcast setting where the receivers have side information.
+Finally, we discuss how our results provide new insights into the implementation and simulation of quantum nonlocal games in the empirical regime.